MaxCherya/orange2df2excel/README.md

 This function ensures each generated ID is unique by combining structured personal data with a full hash component, allowing for consistency and minimizing the chance of duplicates even with similar input data.

----

 ### Function: `gen_encryption_key`

 The `gen_encryption_key` function generates a 32-byte AES encryption key using a provided password and a randomly generated salt.
-It employs PBKDF2 for secure key derivation, ensuring a unique key for each password-salt combination.
+This function uses PBKDF2 for key derivation to ensure a secure and unique key for each password-salt combination.

 #### Parameters